Tuesday, June 30, 2020

 Even on an empirical level rather than a strictly logical one (gender stereotypes can be deconstructed and refuted with reason alone prior to any social experience), the foundation of complementarianism is contradicted.
 It would be impossible for any man or woman to deviate from gender stereotypes at all if being a man or woman truly ensured certain talents, psychological traits, and moral obligations!
 The fact that anyone is not wholly identical to the imaginary, stereotypical man or woman necessarily means that a person's psychological features are not tied to the kind of genitalia they are born with, but are instead either individualistic features or are shaped by their cultural upbringing.

-The scourge of complementarianism can be fully disproven by either of two methods: 1) by showing that personality traits and non-physiological abilities do not logically follow from the gender of one's body and 2) by showing examples of men and women who naturally defy stereotypes, oneself included.
+The scourge of complementarianism can be fully disproven by either of two methods: 1) by showing that personality traits and non-physiological abilities do not logically follow from the gender of one's body (or from one man or woman having them that another must) and 2) by showing examples of men and women who naturally defy stereotypes, oneself included.
 Regarding the latter, using introspection to prove to oneself that one's own psychological characteristics do not match stereotypes is an easy way to falsify the claims of complementarians.
 A person who does not align with gender stereotypes--despite heavy social conditioning, it is likely that almost everyone does not align with them at least in part--can have absolute certainty that they have their own traits no matter what Christian and secular complementarians fallaciously insist.

 Sunday, June 14, 2020